dev-xo/remix-saas/README.md

 ### Usage

 Template can be used in the way you like.
 Remove all the HTML code you don't need keeping just the `loaders` and `actions` from Remix.
 Code that is necessary for the template to keep working as expected, has been marked as `@required`.

+### Prisma Migrations

+If your database choice was PostgreSQL, you will need to run Prisma migrations with your Postgres client running on the background.
+In order to do it, feel free to remove the folder inside `/prisma` called `migrations`, and run `npx prisma migrate dev --name init` to properly setup them.

 ### Folder Structure